demovibes/watermelon/README.md

     folder:
     `pip install -r requirements.txt`

+4. Apply local settings.
+Start by copying `demovibes/local_settings.py.example` to `demovibes/local_settings.py` and then change values as needed.
+The defaults should work for local testing, but if you want to e.g. send email (for django-allauth) you'll need to set up an email host, and if you want a different db that just sqlite then the `DATABASES` section is for you.

-4. Set up the initial (empty) database.
+5. Set up the initial (empty) database.
 Eventually, watermelon will ship with "migrations" that allow upgrade from version to version.
 Because this is early development, migrations are not being added to version control.
 You will need to create and apply the initial migrations from scratch: